-Bicycles and motor vehicles have the same right to the road, but it’s the cyclist who pays the price if an inattentive driver fails to see the bike until it’s too late.
+Have an experienced bicycle accident lawyer by your side; representing injured bicyclists in Missouri and Kansas.
+Bicycles and motor vehicles have the same right to the road, but it’s the cyclist who suffers injury consequences if an inattentive driver fails to see the bike until it’s too late.
 All too often the result is a life-threatening injury, permanent disability, or death.

-If your loved one was hit by a car while riding a bicycle, the law firm of Dempsey & Kingsland, P.C. works to maximize compensation for their substantial injuries and associated needs.
-Our Kansas City bicycle accident attorneys take serious bike injury cases throughout Missouri and Kansas.
+If your loved one was hit by a car while riding a bicycle, the law firm of Dempsey Kingsland Osteen works to maximize compensation for their substantial injuries and associated needs.
+Our Kansas City bicycle accident lawyer takes serious bike injury cases throughout Missouri and Kansas.

 Free consultation!
-Contact via online form or call (816) 484-3776 immediately so that our Kansas City bike accident lawyers can preserve evidence and witness statements critical to your case.
+Contact via online form or call (816) 484-3776 immediately so that our Kansas City bike accident lawyers can preserve evidence and witness statements critical to your case.contact us

 According to the Insurance Institute for Highway Safety:

 - 932 bicyclists were killed in roadway collisions in 2020 alone.